krekosiewicz/norge-remont/README.md

-optimised simple website, design has been created by UI student Paulina Gudzowska, corrected by me
+optimised simple website, design has been created by SWPS UI student Paulina Gudzowska, corrected by me

 WIP Readme